Stochastic comparisons, differential entropy and varentropy for distributions induced by probability density functions: Results based on stochastic orders

+(v) According to the shape, if $X$ and $Y$ have symmetric density functions, we will say that $X$ is smaller than $Y$ in the kurtosis order, denoted by $X\leq_k Y$, if $G^{\,-1}(F(x))$ is concave for all $x<Me(X)$, or, equivalently, $G^{\,-1} (F(x))$ is convex for all $x>Me(X)$, where $Me(X)=F^{\,-1}(0.5)$ represents the median of $X$.
+It is pointed out in Oja \cite{Oja1983} that the kurtosis order can be characterized in terms of the convex transform order, i.e., $X\leq_k Y$ if and only if

+For a comprehensive review on the background of stochastic orders we refer the reader to Shaked and Shantikumar \cite{ShakShant2007}.

-The notion of rearrangement of a function has played a key role in many inequalities in literature.
+To conclude the exposition of the stochastic orders we recall the notion of rearrangement of a function which has played a key role in many inequalities in literature.
 It is described in the seminal book of Hardy {\em et al.}\ \cite{Hardy1934} and has been studied in the context of entropy, randomness, majorization and dispersion in Hickey \cite{Hickey1984}, \cite{Hickey1986} and Fern\'andez-Ponce and Su\'arez-Llorens \cite{FPonce2003}, among other authors.
-We next recall the decreasing rearrangement of a density function and some of its important properties.

-\begin{definition} Let $X$ be an absolutely continuous random variable having a pdf $f(x)$.
+We next recall the decreasing rearrangement of a density function and some of its important properties. \begin{definition} Let $X$ be an absolutely continuous random variable having a pdf $f(x)$.
 The decreasing rearrangement of $f(x)$, denoted by $f^*(x)$, is given by